 I think all told it took me $2100 just to get to closing.
 This wasn't paid out at one time, rather over the course of 6 weeks but still….Yikes!

-You can use the spreadsheets in my Grow Your Money Tree tool kit to help set a budget and stick to it.
+Related: The Grow Your Money Tree tool kit helps people set a budget and stick to it.
 You'll get $5 as a first time home buyer if you use this special link.
 Yay!

 6. Prepare for an Appraisal